Dnny03/Cloud-Cost-Optimizer-Dashbaord/README.md

 - Test with real credentials only in secure environment
 - Follow existing code structure
 - Update documentation for new features
+- Maintain consistent provider ordering (AWS → AZURE → GCP)
+- Use the established color scheme for providers

 ## 📝 Dependencies